pokstad/Couchsite/readme.md

 1. Couchsite fetches a CouchDB view for all content docs to render.
 1. Each document in the returned view is iterated over:
   1. Any referenced templates are fetched and cached.
-  1. Couchsite uses markdown (default) to render cs.content into HTML.
+  1. Any parent templates needed by referenced templates are also fetched and cached.
   1. Couchsite uses handlebars.js (default) to compile the referenced templates.
-  1. The rendered page is attached to the document it originated from as a static page.
+  1. The rendered page is attached to the document it originated from as a static resource.

 Couchsite also uses vhosts to map the site into a pretty URL structure.
 This helps overcome the limitation of mapping the root ("/") directory to a page.
 It also helps separate the JSON documents from the static pages by moving database access to the "/db/" URL.